Multi-Track Accountability Solutions

 A Multi-Track Accountability Approach could engage the following tracks:

-- Submission to global sanctions regimes (e.g. country or Global Magnitsky thematic programs) aiming to freeze perpetrators assets, impose travel bans and make access to services difficult = immediate impact
+- Submission to global sanctions regimes (e.g. country or Global Magnitsky style thematic programs) aiming to freeze perpetrators assets, impose travel bans and make access to services difficult = immediate impact

 - Engage with business and human rights procedures, (e.g. OECD MNE), where evidence suggest multi-national companies are working with or in Country A = immediate impact